Alcudia, Majorca, Balearic Islands

 Costa Teguise, Lanzarote, Canary Islands

 Summer holidays are the highlight of the year.
 You leave a chilly airport (onboard a flight you got a great deal on), nap all your way to, let’s say…the Canary Islands, then down the ramp and into that lovely heat, which is really what you’ve wanted all year long.
-With loveholidays you can find your perfect summer holiday, including stunning deals on cheap flights, a staggering range of all inclusive hotels to choose from, and our expert insight into which destination is best for your 2019 summer holiday.
+With loveholidays you can find your perfect summer holiday, including stunning deals on cheap flights, great summer holiday deals and a staggering range of all inclusive hotels to choose from.
+Our expert insight into which destination is best for your 2018 summer holiday is always helpful too!

 We’ve got a lot to choose from.
-Whether you want to experience the beautiful Balearics, explore the Greek Islands, roam across Spain from Benidorm to Barcelona, try the taste of Turkey, become captivated by the hottest spots in Croatia or finally head down to the destination everyone’s been talking about, the Algarve, let us help you find you the perfect summer holiday for 2019.
+Whether you want to experience the beautiful Balearics, explore the Greek Islands, roam across Spain from Benidorm to Barcelona, try the taste of Turkey, become captivated by the hottest spots in Croatia or finally head down to the destination everyone’s been talking about, the Algarve, let us help you find you the perfect (and cheap!) summer holiday for 2018.

 Costa del Silencio,

 The most popular of the Balearics is Majorca.
+Its makes for a fantastic cheap summer holiday in 2018 / 2019.
 Well-loved and well-known for as long as tourism has been a thing, Majorca boasts some of the best resorts in the Balearic Islands, including hot spots like Alcudia and Magaluf.
 Palma, Majorca’s capital, is a hub of culture, and its narrow winding streets lead onto a magnificent promenade, crowned by the must-see Cathedral.

 It’s beaches or bust in the Balearics, so head to Alcudia on Majorca to enjoy Playa de Muro, which is lined with fantastic all inclusive hotels, restaurants and bars.
 Other popular beach resorts on Majorca, to name just a few, include Palma Nova, just up the coast from Magaluf; Illetas, which is close to Portal Nous and is one of the smaller, more exclusive resorts on Majorca, and S’Arenal, which offers up palm trees and long white sands.
 For more information on Majorca’s best resorts, check out our Majorca holidays.